 Build a toy obsession in your dog.
 Use their toys to feed them.
 At mealtimes, fill a Kong-type toy with their kibble.

 If your puppy is teething, try freezing a wet washcloth for them to chew on.
 The cold cloth will soothe their gums.
 Supervise your puppy so they doesn't chew and swallow any pieces of the washcloth.

 Make items unpleasant to your dog.
 Furniture and other items can be coated with a taste deterrent (such as Bitter Apple®) to make them unappealing.

 Caution: Supervise your dog when you first try one of these deterrents.
 Some dogs will chew an object even if it's coated with a taste deterrent.
 Also be aware that you must reapply some of these deterrents to maintain their effectiveness.

-Offer your dog a treat in exchange for the item in his mouth.
-As your dog catches on to this idea, you can add the command "Give" as his cue to release the object in exchange for the yummy treat.
+Offer your dog a treat in exchange for the item in their mouth.
+As your dog catches on to this idea, you can add the command "Give" as their cue to release the object in exchange for the yummy treat.

-Don't chase your dog if he grabs an object and runs.
-If you chase him, you are only giving your dog what he wants.
-Being chased by his human is fun!
-Instead call him to you or offer him a treat.
+Don't chase your dog if they grab an object and runs.
+If you chase them, you are only giving your dog what they want.
+Being chased by their human is fun!
+Instead call them to you or offer them a treat.

 3. Never discipline or punish your dog after the fact

-If you discover a chewed item even minutes after he's chewed it, you're too late.
+If you discover a chewed item even minutes after they've chewed it, you're too late.

 Animals associate punishment with what they're doing at the time they're being corrected.
 Your dog can't reason that, "I tore up those shoes an hour ago and that's why I'm being scolded now."
-Some people believe this is what a dog is thinking because he runs and hides or because he "looks guilty."
+Some people believe this is what a dog is thinking because they run and hides or because they "looks guilty."